-The Swing Bed Program is a Medicare program designed to serve those persons who are in a transition phase of illness or recovery and no longer require acute inpatient services, but whose needs may not be met in a home setting.
-The Swing Bed Program provides an alternative to sending patients to an inpatient rehabilitation center or long-term care facility, such as a nursing home or skilled-nursing facility.
-Patients receive nursing care with an emphasis on rehabilitation potential and the patient’s ability to perform activities of daily living.
+The Swing Bed Program is a Medicare program within our hospital.
+It is designed to serve patients who are in a transition phase of illness or recovery and no longer require acute inpatient services, but whose needs may not be met in a home setting.
+The Swing Bed Program provides an alternative to sending patients to an inpatient rehabilitation center or long-term care facility, such as a nursing home or a skilled-nursing facility.
+Patients receive nursing care with an emphasis on rehabilitation potential and the patient’s ability to perform daily activities.

-- Patients with recent joint replacements or orthopedic surgery who need daily physical therapy.
+- Patients with recent joint replacements or orthopedic surgery who require daily physical therapy.

-- Stroke patients who could improve their level of capability and function with continued daily therapy.
+- Stroke patients with the potential to improve their level of capability and function through continued daily therapy.

-- Cardiac patients needing skilled therapy programs following a heart attack or acute episode of congestive heart failure.
+- Cardiac patients who need skilled therapy programs following a heart attack or an acute episode of congestive heart failure.

-- Our local physicians/clinicians will be happy to work with your primary physician/surgeon, regardless of the location, in order to provide you with the best care possible.
+- Our local physicians and clinicians will be happy to work with your primary physician or surgeon, regardless of the location, to provide you with the best care possible.

 - IV antibiotics

 - Wound care

 - Patient education for insulin administration, testing blood sugars, and diet management

 - Speech Therapy